 Research and expertise

-I am an interdisciplinary researcher, currently working towards my PhD in disaster risk reduction, looking at landslide and debris flows in northwest China.
-Taking a critical realist perspective, I combine remote sensing, geomorphology and social science methods to explore the changing human-environment system and the linkages between geohazards, risk perception, culture and knowledge.
+I am currently working towards my PhD in disaster risk reduction, looking at landslide and debris flows in northwest China.
+Taking a critical realist perspective, I combine remote sensing, geomorphology, and social science methods to explore the changing human-environment system and the linkages between geohazards, risk perception, culture and knowledge.

-- PhD funded by CENTA Studentship Award (http://centa.org.uk/) from Natural Environment Research Council (NERC) Doctoral Training Partnership and supported by a CASE studentship with British Geological Survey and by the Global Geological Risk Platform of the British Geological Survey NC-ODA grant NE/R000069/1: Geoscience for Sustainable Futures.
+PhD (part-time) funded by CENTA Studentship Award (http://centa.org.uk/) from Natural Environment Research Council (NERC) Doctoral Training Partnership and supported by a CASE studentship with British Geological Survey and by the Global Geological Risk Platform of the British Geological Survey NC-ODA grant NE/R000069/1: Geoscience for Sustainable Futures.

 Recently completed research projects